Alandia, Finland and Gotland by Johan Kjellander 2014

 Helsingfors - Gotland

 With the help of my brother I was now going to sail a longer distance than I had ever done before, almost 200 NM from Hangö to Fårösund on Gotland.
 We sailed back to Hangö the same way I came a few days earlier and after a night there, we left early in the morning for Gotland.
 The weather was a little rainy with moderate visibility but the wind was good.
 We decided to start on a westerly course and turn south later straight for Gotland.
-Compass and log were the only navigational instruments available.
+Compass and log were the only navigational instruments we had.

 Sometime in the afternoon we changed our course to south west and headed directly for Gotland.
 As we were leaving Finland and entering international water, a Finnish Coast Guard vessel approached us from behind and followed us.
 I waved at them and then they left.
 Maybe they had spotted us on their radar and saw us turning south from the usual westerly route back to Sweden.
 We still don't, know but I suppose they thought we behaved strangely.
 How could they know that I wanted to take the longest possible way back home?